dustinwhisman/eleventy-starter/README.md

 Boilerplate styles are in the `src/scss` folder and are output to the `dist/css` folder.

+Sass is organized into folders following an ITCSS convention.
+The folders are as
+follows:
+- `settings`: global variables, colors, and fonts should go here
+- `tools`: mixins, functions, keyframes, etc. should go here
+- `generic`: normalize/reset-type styles, or anything not specific to this site should go here
+- `elements`: styling for base elements (such as `h1` or `a`) should go here
+- `objects`: broad, undecorated design patterns should go here – this is the first layer that uses class selectors
+- `components`: specific UI components should go here – this is the bread and butter
+- `vendors`: third party styles should go here so they live side-by-side with your own styles, but can still be overridden by utilities
+- `utilities`: utilities and helper classes should go here – this is where you might use `!important` extensively

 ## JavaScript

 JavaScript files are bundled by Rollup from `src/js` into modern or legacy